-On this website you will find one of the most comprehensive collection of airsick bags which include examples from all over the world.
+On this website you will find one of the most comprehensive collection of airsick bags which is proved by the following figures: Almost 10.000 different bags from more than 1.250 airlines in about 190 countries all over the world.

 In addition to our own bags, various bags have been contributed by Rainer Schwartz (RS), Alan Howlett (AH) and Wolfgang Lüthje (WL).
 Their example airsick bags are named under the respective owner.

 At first glance, collecting airsick bags or barf bags appears rather strange to most people.
 But we are totally not alone as in collecting airline memorabilia.
 There are other collectors that collect safety on board cards, timetables, post cards, etc.